-Data will be managed in accordance with the TCEQ Surface Water Quality Monitoring Data Management Reference Guide and applicable ANRA information resource management policies.
+Data will be managed in accordance with the DMRG, and applicable ANRA information resource management policies.

-ANRA has the responsibility for assimilating and compiling the data for the Upper and Middle Neches River Basins, including the data collected by the City of Tyler under the Clean Rivers Program project.
+ANRA has the responsibility for assimilating and compiling the data for the Upper and Middle Neches River Basins collected under the Clean Rivers Program project.
 Data analyzed by the ANRA Laboratory is stored in Lablite LIMS, a commercially available SQL-based relational database.
-The ANRA Water Quality Database, based on MS Access, has been modified to import data directly from Lablite LIMS, automating the process and eliminating the manual reentry of the data, reducing the chance of transcription errors.
+The ANRA CRP Database, created in-house and based on MS Access, has been modified to import data directly from Lablite LIMS, automating the process and eliminating the manual reentry of the data, reducing the chance of transcription errors.
 Additional validity checks have also been included in the ANRA Water Quality Database.
-Imported data is linked to parameter code tables in the ANRA Water Quality Database, ensuring that results are reported under the correct parameter code.
+Imported data is linked to parameter code tables in the ANRA CRP Database, ensuring that results are reported under the correct parameter code.
 Additional functions, such as a graphing module, have been added to the database for data review purposes.
 Results and Events files are automatically generated by the database in the proper format for submittal to SWQMIS.

-Data in both Lablite and the ANRA Water Quality Database are stored on a password-protected server, and access is granted only to authorized individuals.
+Data in both Lablite and the ANRA CRP Database are stored on a password-protected server, and access is granted only to authorized individuals.
 Data backups are performed nightly, with copies of backups stored off-site.

 Monitoring data is made available to the public by way of a link to TCEQ's public interface for the Surface Water Quality Web Reporting Tool.
-In instances where ANRA is asked to provide data, only quality-assured data exported directly from SWQMIS is provided to the requestor in either pipedelimited text, Excel, or Access format.
+In instances where ANRA is asked to provide data, only quality-assured data exported directly from SWQMIS is provided to the requestor in either pipe-delimited text, Excel, or Access format.

-Global Positioning System (GPS) equipment may be used as a component of the information required by the Station Location (SLOC) request process for creating the certified positional data that will ultimately be entered into the TCEQ's SWQMIS database.
-Positional data obtained by the Clean Rivers Program grantees using a Global Positioning System will follow the TCEQ's OPP 8.11 and 8.12 policy regarding the collection and management of positional data.
+GPS equipment may be used as a component of the information required by the Station Location (SLOC) request process for creating the certified positional data that will ultimately be entered into SWQMIS database.
+Positional data obtained by CRP grantees using a GPS will follow the TCEQ's OPP 8.11 and 8.12 policy regarding the collection and management of positional data.
 All positional data entered into SWQMIS will be collected by a GPS certified individual with an agency approved GPS device to ensure that the agency receives reliable and accurate positional data.
 Certification can be obtained in any of three ways: completing a TCEQ training class, completing a suitable training class offered by an outside vendor, or by providing documentation of sufficient GPS expertise and experience.
 Contractors must agree to adhere to relevant TCEQ policies when entering GPS-collected data.

 In lieu of entering certified GPS coordinates, positional data may be acquired with a GPS and verified with photo interpolation using a certified source, such as Google Earth or Google Maps.
-The verified coordinates and map interface can then be used to develop a new station location.
+The verified coordinates and map interface can then be used to develop a new SLOC.